KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 **Structural transparency (\( \mathcal{S}_{\text{sh}} = 1 \)).** Governance structures maintain zero shimmer — their operative function matches their stated purpose.
 Structural auditing (LM06 §12) is a continuous architectural standard, not an exceptional intervention.

-**Architecture-inclusive representation.** Governance structures include the full cognitive gradient — not merely the oscillating midrange that currently dominates political participation.
+**Architecture-inclusive representation.** Governance structures include the full cognitive gradient — not merely the oscillating midrange that currently prevails in political participation.
 The structural contributions of each cognitive architecture (Architect, Seeker, oscillating, dispersive, recursive) are formally recognized and structurally facilitated.

 ---